Photo: Todd Hido

 While living in Philadelphia, I spent countless hours wandering the halls and galleries of the Philadelphia Museum of Art.
 In many ways the structure of that museum's collection became a template for the way in which I learned to understand not just art, but material culture as a whole.
 If you're unfamiliar with the institution, it's nothing short of astounding: much of Marcel Duchamp's work is there, stunning collections of Federal, Shaker, and Pennsylvania German furniture, an enormous Medieval armor collection, major works of art from virtually any period imaginable, and sprinkled in amongst all of that are completely fascinating Period rooms, seemingly from every century.
 My brief description doesn't do the place justice, so at the very least please visit the museum's website, if not the museum itself.

-After leaving Phillie for Oakland in '93, I found myself feeling raw and rudderless.
+After leaving Philly for Oakland in '93, I found myself feeling raw and rudderless.
 “The Long Summer”, as I came to call California’s climate, taunted my emotional state, its sunshine brilliantly illuminated every dichotomy I held in my person.
 One of my graduate school professors, Ron Nagle, regularly questioned my preconceived notions about art, including what were "appropriate" places or sources to look for inspiration.
 I took his provocations in stride and in time I learned from him to look for inspiration outside of what was comfortable, an uneasy task even today.
 It wasn't until around 1998 that I started to feel grounded in the Golden State, eventually learning something from its eccentric teachings, slowly getting the guts to offer it something in return.

-I had to make a few changes in my lifestyle before truly feeling grounded; most importantly, I quit drinking.
-Sobering up left me with time, energy, and the ability to think somewhat clearly again, and this clarity created new possibilities for my art.
+I had to make a few changes in my lifestyle before truly feeling grounded; most importantly, I needed to quit drinking.
+Sobering up left me with the time, energy, and ability to think somewhat clearly again, and this clarity created new possibilities for my art.
 At some point, while dusting off my neglected studio-life, I was struck with an idea for a sculpture.
 It was one of the very few "Eureka" moments in my life.
 The idea was so grand I couldn't even imagine it finished; if I wanted to see it in full I would actually have to make it.
 Creating this sculpture became an obsession, keeping me happily occupied for about two years.
 Maybe that's the greatest success of that work, that for those couple of years I was honestly happy.

 Not spending my cash on beer or scotch also afforded me the opportunity to live alone, so I rented a studio apartment.
 Moving in was a breeze as I had virtually nothing to move, an espresso machine and a bed are all that I can remember.
 I set the place up as a proper art studio, maybe with a table or two and a hand-me-down sewing machine, and a small woodshop in the garage.
 My friends always commented on my lack of furniture (I was making furniture professionally at the time), let alone any other conventional domestic object.